 We geared up and hit the Seager-Big Indian Trail.
-The trail starts with the Dry Brook next to it and in winter, you’ll many times hear the deep hum of water below the ice.
+The trail starts with the Dry Brook next to it, and in winter, you’ll often hear the deep hum of water below the ice.

 The name Dry Brook is actually a corruption of Drei Brook, meaning “3” in German.
 The creek once had three bridges that spanned it in the valley.
 We’ve never seen it dry.

-With a nice snow cover, we made the 1-mile trek bare booting it to the bench and bushwhack point at about 11:45.
+We made the 1-mile trek bare with an excellent snow cover, booting it to the bench and bushwhack point at about 11:45.
 You know you’re at the bushwhack point when you reach an odd but nice bench which makes for a last-minute place to check your gear before heading into the woods.

 We left the trail and began our ascent.
-The terrain steepened and the snow started to get deeper.
-We found no broken path so we were breaking trail to the summit.
-As we ascended higher the snow deepened.
-At about 3000-3100′ we traversed some rock outcrops and with continued steady climbing through thigh-deep snow reached steeper ground again at about 3300′.
-Now we were in the shade of the north face and the temperature dropped significantly to -5 degree range.
+The terrain steepened, and the snow started to get deeper.
+We found no broken path, so we were breaking trail to the summit.
+As we ascended higher, the snow deepened.
+At about 3000-3100′, we traversed some rock outcrops and, with continued steady climbing through thigh-deep snow, reached the steeper ground again at about 3300′.
+Now we were in north face’s shade, and the temperature dropped significantly to the -5 degree range.